Keto Chocolate Peppermint Loaf on a plate.

 • Pour the chocolate peppermint cake into the prepared pan and spread it into an even layer.

-• Let the chocolate peppermint loaf cake cool completely.
+• Let the chocolate peppermint cake in the pan for 5 minutes.
+Place it on a cooling rack, then let it cool completely.

 • Chocolate Ganache Frosting: